mandino/hotelmilosantabarbara.com/wp-content/plugins/gotmls/readme.txt

 **Features:**

-* Run a Complete Scan to automatically remove known security threats and backdoor scripts.
+* Run a Complete Scan to automatically remove known security threats, backdoor scripts, and database injections.
-* Firewall block SoakSoak and other malware from exploiting Revolution Slider and other plugins from known vulnerabilites.
+* Firewall block SoakSoak and other malware from exploiting Revolution Slider and other plugins with known vulnerabilites.
 * Upgrade vulnerable versions of timthumb scripts.
 * Download Definition Updates to protect against new threats.